-After a Year 12 no one expected draws to a close, your student will be weighing up course options.
-Careers expert Helen Green gives her tips on how they can make the right choice.
+After a Year 12 no one expected, students are weighing up course options.
+Careers expert Helen Green gives advice on how make the right choice. for the right reasons.

 This time last year, few people could have imagined the impact COVID-19 would have on our lives and studies.
 Year 12 students have had their final year of school disrupted from a learning and social perspective and university students have had to adapt to a very different university experience.